 4. Data processing rights, data backupThe Customer grants the Provider the right, for the purposes of executing the contract, to reproduce the data to be stored by the Provider for the Customer to the extent necessary to provide the services owed under this contract.
 The Provider shall also be entitled to keep the data in a failover system or separate failover computer center.
 In order to eliminate malfunctions, the Provider shall also be entitled to make changes to the structure of the data or the data format.

-Payment period and amount of remuneration are based on the offer accepted by the customer.
-The method of payment shall be agreed separately and documented: Bank transfer by invoice, payment by SEPA direct debit and annual invoice are available.
+The payment period and amount of compensation are determined by the offer accepted by the customer.
+The payment method is separately agreed upon and documented: options include payment by invoice, SEPA direct debit, and annual billing.
+Unless otherwise agreed, the monthly license fee invoice is issued on the day of the contract conclusion for the respective month, in advance, and is due within 14 days from the payment due date.
 Unless otherwise agreed, the monthly license fee will be invoiced on the first working day of each month, for the period in arrears, and is due for payment within 14 days.
 Unless otherwise agreed, any setup fees shall be due 14 days after receipt of the order.
 The payment has to be made by means of, at the conclusion of the contract, selected means of payment (direct debit or bank transfer).